Harry Crosby: Life as expatriates

-In 1924, they rented an apartment in the Faubourg St. Germain for six months from Princess Marthe Bibesco, a friend of Crosby's cousin Walter Berry, for 50,000 francs (the equivalent of $2,200, about $ in today's dollars).
+In 1924, they rented an apartment in the Faubourg St. Germain for six months from Princess Marthe Bibesco, a friend of Crosby's cousin Walter Berry, for 50,000 francs (the equivalent of $2,200, about $ in modern dollars).
 When they moved in, they brought with them "two maids and a cook, a governess, and a chauffeur."

 His inheritance, multiplied by the favorable exchange rate the American dollar enjoyed in postwar Europe, allowed them to indulge in an extravagant expatriate lifestyle.
-Crosby's trust fund provided them with US$12,000 a year (or $ in today's dollars).
+Crosby's trust fund provided them with US$12,000 per year (or $ in modern dollars).
 Still, Crosby repeatedly overdrew his account at State Street Trust in Boston and at Morgan, Harjes, in Paris.

 During 1929, Crosby wired his father, an investment banker, several times asking him to put more money from his inheritance into his account.
-In January, he asked his father to sell $4,000 ($ today) worth "to make up for past extravagances in New York" In May, he noted in his diary that he had sold another $4,000 worth of stock "to enjoy life when you can".
-In mid-July, drunk on sherry cobblers, he sent a cable to his father, who was not pleased by it:
+In January, he asked his father to sell $4,000 worth (or $ modern value) "to make up for past extravagances in New York" In May, he noted in his diary that he had sold another $4,000 worth of stock "to enjoy life when you can".
+In mid-July, drunk on sherry cobblers, he sent the following cable to his father:

-His father complied, but not without rebuking his son for his spendthrift ways.
+His father was not pleased, but complied while rebuking his son for his spendthrift ways.

 Lifestyle

 The couple became known for hosting small dinner parties from their giant bed in their palatial townhouse on Île Saint-Louis, and afterward everyone was invited to enjoy their huge bathtub together, taking advantage of iced bottles of champagne near at hand.

 They took extended traveling tours.
-In January 1925, they traveled to North Africa, where they first smoked opium, a habit to which they would return again and again.
+In January 1925, they traveled to North Africa, where they first smoked opium, a habit to which they returned often.
 Crosby had tattoos on the soles of his feet—a cross on one and a pagan sun symbol on the other.

 On November 19, 1925, Crosby and Polly rented a fashionable apartment on 19, Rue de Lille, where they remained for the rest of their time in Paris.

 Crosby developed an obsessive fascination with imagery centering on the sun.
 His poetry and journals often focused on the sun, a symbol to him of perfection, enthusiasm, freedom, heat, and destruction.
 Crosby claimed to be a "sun worshiper in love with death."
 He often added a doodle of a "black sun" to his signature which also included an arrow, jutting upward from the "y" in Crosby's last name and aiming toward the center of the sun's circle: "a phallic thrust received by a welcoming erogenous zone."

 Crosby met Ernest Hemingway on a skiing trip to Gstaad in 1926.
 In July 1927, Crosby and Hemingway visited Pamplona for the running of the bulls.
 Crosby wrote of Hemingway that "H. could drink us under the table."
 Harry and Caresse published the Paris edition of Hemingway's The Torrents of Spring.
-In early 1928, they traveled to the Middle East, visiting a number of countries.
+In early 1928, they traveled to the Middle East, visiting several countries.